Isle of Wight Guru

 1. Beaches at Sandown and Shanklin (free)

-There are deckchairs and parasols which can be hired for not a great deal of money, and there are 37 different places to buy ice cream (I made that up, please don't write in).
+There are deckchairs and parasols that can be hired for not a great deal of money, and there are 37 different places to buy ice cream (I made that up, please don't write in).

 If you want a slightly quieter spot in the vicinity then the section between Sandown and Shanklin (Dunroamin Beach) is worth a go, or the Yaverland end of Sandown.

-If the water is flat then you can hire a kayak or a paddleboard from one of the huts along either seafront.
+If the water is flat, then you can hire a kayak or a paddleboard from one of the huts along either seafront.
 Expect to pay about £10-15 an hour.

 Picture